St Giles Cathedral, EdinburghHistorical

 – Incorporate fully integrated emergency lighting for the interior of the cathedral.

-A custom-designed multi-functional chandelier was developed to provide good levels of ambient illumination and accommodate a number concealed accent lighting elements.
+A custom-designed multi-functional chandelier was developed to provide good levels of ambient illumination and accommodate a number of concealed accent lighting elements.

 Directional downlights incorporated into the chandelier are utilised to provide illumination to the main body of the church and also highlight the vaulted ceilings and arches.
 Each lighting element is separately controllable, enabling a wide range of pre-programmed lighting scenes.
 Emergency lighting is provided by a single non-maintained downlight in the base of each chandelier.